sius/pencil/README.md

     uf-safe: false # Whether to base64 encode password hashes URL and file safe. (default: false)
     no-padding: false # Whether to base64 encode password hashes without padding. (default: false)
     salt-size: 8 # The salt size in bytes. (default: 8)
-    charset: ISO-8859-1 # Charset used to get bytes from password. (default: UTF-8)
+    charset: ISO-8859-1 # Charset used to get bytes from the password. (default: UTF-8)
 ```

 Use custom encoding identifier {SSHA512}, {SSHA-512} ... on direct PasswordEncoder construction.